OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 ### Directory Structure

-The following table lists few significant directories on your OpenNebula Front-end:
+The following table lists various significant directories on your OpenNebula Front-end:

 | Path                              | Description                                                              |
 |-----------------------------------|--------------------------------------------------------------------------|